Our commitment to the environment

 - water efficiency initiatives – the use of rainwater, efficient appliances and fittings, and reuse of wastewater help to reduce our water consumption.

-Our Environment branch provides up-to-date practical advice and assistance on a wide range of topics to our Customer Relations team, Project Managers and staff working in the field.
+Our Environment branch provides up-to-date practical advice and assistance on a wide range of topics to our Customer Service team, Project Managers and staff working in the field.
 These topics may include: